Q. What are my obligations as an enrolled EB?

 A.

-If an Environmental Body's (EB's) activities have resulted in a serious breach in the Landfill Tax Regulations 1996 (Regulations), we may refer the EB to HM Revenue & Customs (HMRC) for enforced revocation.
+If an EB seriously breaches the Landfill Tax Regulations 1996, we may refer them to HMRC for enforced revocation.

-If an EB is forcibly revoked it means the organisation can no longer receive or spend Landfill Ccommunities Fund (LCF) money and all Directors or Trustees involved in the running of the EB will be disqualified from involvement in any other EB now or in the future.
-In addition, HMRC has the power to reclaim tax credits from the donating Landfill Operator (LO) where qualifying contributions have not been spent compliantly.
+If an EB is forcibly revoked, they can no longer receive or spend LCF money.
+Additionally, all Directors or Trustees of the EB will be disqualified from participating in any other EB now or in the future.
+HMRC also has the authority to reclaim tax credits from the donating LO if contributions were not spent correctly.

 Q. Can I start a project as soon as I have enrolled?